 After you have acquired a few years of experience as a digital marketer, you may have the opportunity to take on a mid-level role.
 Once again, the exact responsibilities and expectations associated with mid-level digital marketing roles will depend largely on the company that you work for.

-However, these professionals are generally expected to manage small teams and take point in the development of marketing strategies.
+However, these professionals are generally expected to manage small teams and take point in developing marketing strategies.

 Obtain a senior-level marketing position